bsgerber/oauth2-fitbit-rails/README.md

 ### Refreshing the token

-When the token expiry passes (every hour) you need to refresh it.
+When the token expiry passes (every hour) you need to refresh it before attempting another API call.
 If you dont change the scopes, this can be transparent to the end user.

 ```
 if current_user.fitbit_oauth2_expiry < Time.now